PandaSekh/domestika-downloader-V3/CONTRIBUTING.md

 2. **Use appropriate commit types** - This groups changes logically and controls versioning
 3. **Use breaking change notation** - Add `!` after the type (e.g., `feat!:`) or include `BREAKING CHANGE:` in the footer for major versions
 4. **Keep commits atomic** - One logical change per commit
-5. **Squash commits when merging** - If your PR has multiple commits, consider squashing to keep the history clean
+5. **PR titles must follow conventional commits** - If using squash merge, the PR title becomes the commit message.
+Use formats like:
+   - `fix: description of bug fix`
+   - `feat: description of new feature`
+   - `perf: description of performance improvement`

 ## Debugging Tips